m1kemu/m1kemu.github.io/_posts/2020-05-07-python-av-evasion.md

 ### Defining the kernel32 Functions

-Without defining argtypes for the various kernel functions that I'm using, there will eventually be some odd type-related errors (see below).
+Without defining argtypes for the various kernel functions that we're using, there will eventually be some odd type-related errors (see below).

 ![Error](/assets/images/python_injection_2.PNG)